Better Talk Now: Racing career

 Better Talk Now made only one start at age two, finishing a badly beaten tenth in a 7-furlong maiden special weight on the dirt at Keeneland on October 21, 2001.
-He returned on April 7 in a similar race at Keeneland but could only finish sixth.
+He returned on April 7 in a similar race at Keeneland, finishing sixth.
 After a brief layoff, he finished second in two races at Churchill Downs in June, both at 1 1/16 miles on the dirt.
-On July 6, he was switched to turf and responded with a nine length win.
+On July 6, he was switched to turf and responded with a nine-length win.
 Moved to the barn of trainer Graham Motion, Better Talk Now made five more starts at age three, winning two allowance races.
-He finished a distant sixth though in his first graded stakes effort, the Saranac Handicap.
+He finished a distant sixth in his first graded stakes effort, the Saranac Handicap.

 At age four, Better Talk Now continued to improve, winning three of seven races with one second and two third-place finishes.
 On January 18, 2003, he won an allowance race at Gulfstream Park by a neck.
 That summer, he won the Eight Thirty Stakes at Delaware Park by a neck and then was beaten by a neck in the Arlington Handicap.
-Motion blamed the loss on the horse's tendency to lug in during the stretch run, so subsequently fitted Better Talk Now with a full cup blinker over his left eye.
+Motion blamed the loss on the horse's tendency to lug in during the stretch run, and he subsequently fitted Better Talk Now with a full cup blinker over his left eye.
 He responded by earning his first graded stakes race win on November 1, capturing the Knickerbocker Handicap at New York's Aqueduct Racetrack and earning a Beyer Speed Figure of 101.